 He edited the book Language Center Design, for which he also wrote a chapter on language center design at small educational institutions.
 “Language Learning Spaces at Small Liberal Arts Colleges.”
 In October of 2012 he gave the Inauguration Keynote Presentation “Language Learning Spaces at Small Liberal Arts Colleges” for the New Language Learning Center at Willamette University (Salem, OR).

-- delivering a keynote address for the FLTP (Foreign Language Technology Program) at the University of Colorado in Boulder in October
+- delivering the keynote address for the FLTP (Foreign Language Technology Program) at the University of Colorado in Boulder in October of 2013

 - consulting for the construction of a language learning center for diplomats in western Africa